By Beau Miller

 – The Puranas

-In this world there are mountain people and there are beach people.
+In this world, there are mountain people and there are beach people.
 This one is for the mountain people and for the mountain people who don’t know they’re mountain people.
 There aren’t a lot of chances to live in an honest-to-God Himalayan village these days.
 Here’s one: Village Environment Community Gangkharka (VEC), a small NGO with a long name.

-Based out of Gangkharka village in Helambu, Nepal, this organization has ten years experience performing healthcare and education projects, as well as sustainable development and heritage preservation.
+Based out of Gangkharka village in Helambu, Nepal, this organization has ten years of experience performing healthcare and education projects, as well as sustainable development and heritage preservation.
 Helambu is a neglected region of Nepal, and VEC is the only NGO working in the area.
 While much of Nepal’s aid money goes to the Everest region, Helambu twiddles its thumbs.
 Or at least it has until now.

 VEC built a school in Gangkharka last year, in the face of an exodus from Himalayan villages.
 Its president, Dorjee Netup Sherpa, a former trekking guide, has committed himself to the development of his home region.
 His commitment shows from the very moment he meets you at the airport in Kathmandu.